Sunday, May 8, 2016

 We could see barges being unloaded with palettes of goods being delivered to Florence.

-We saw train cars that no longer used the now discarded train tracks that once crossed the Tennessee River.
-The steps faced by the museum and behind the museum were the Co-Cop.
+We saw train cars that were no longer used on the now-disused train tracks that once crossed the Tennessee River.
+The steps leading to and behind the museum were the Co-Cop.

 We crossed the Tennessee River and stopped at the location of the old train trestle on the Colbert County side.